cs4241-c25/a3-ChristopherSmith101/README.md

 bootstrap in combination with my original grid styling for assignment A2.
 I did this because I was already satisfied with my layout, but I did want my font and color styling to be made better, which bootstrap helped with.

+In order to test things, I have two users you can log in with. "fluffy" with password "1", and "togekip" with password "2".

 ## Technical Achievements
 - **Lighthouse (1 point)**: I got 100 for performance, accessibility, and best practices.
 I got 91 for SEO, and the ONLY